What is Computational Sociology: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 Course Name Computational Sociology

-Computational Sociology Course Level UG, PG, Doctorate
+Computational Sociology Course Levels UG, PG, Doctorate, Diploma & Certificate

-Computational Sociology Course Eligibility
+Computational Sociology Eligibility Criteria

 Computational Sociology Course Fees INR 40,000 to INR 1 Lakh

-Computational Sociology Course Job Profiles Social Worker, Human Resources Executive, Policy Analyst, Government Employee/Officer, Researcher, Data Scientist, Social Network Analyst, etc.
+Computational Sociology Job Profiles Social Worker, Human Resources Executive, Policy Analyst, Government Employee/Officer, Researcher, Data Scientist, Social Network Analyst, etc.

 Note: This information is sourced from the official website and may vary.